tops4u/Ram-Tester/README.md

 ## Test procedure

 1. Insert the device (16, 18 or 20 pins, DIP or ZIP).
+2. Dial the needed DIP Switch to ON - depending on the number of Pins of your RAM
-2. Connect USB power supply.
+3. Connect USB power supply.
-3. Read the result
+4. Read the result
    * OLED version: plain-text report on the display
    * LED-only version: green = pass, red = fail